stavxyz/gitmux/docs/usage.md

 | `-o <options>` | Custom git rebase options |
 | `-i` | Interactive rebase mode |

+By default the rebase preserves each commit's original authorship date as its committer date (`--committer-date-is-author-date`), so an extracted history keeps its original timeline instead of collapsing to the moment gitmux ran (GitHub orders and groups commits by committer date).
+Set the `PRESERVE_COMMITTER_DATES=false` environment variable to use git's default (committer date = now).

 See [Rebase Strategies]({% link rebase-strategies.md %}) for detailed guidance.

 ## GitHub Integration